-Here follows a collection of introductory topics, which explain our concerns about some traditional analysis practices
+Here follows a collection of introductory topics to explain our concerns about some traditional practices

 Technical standards detail risk control processes.
 These processes and standards require periodic review.

 Standards are best practices which serve as a guidance and don’t guarantee compliance in all instances, plus: